Different Types of Office Visits

 "An ounce of prevention is worth a pound of cure" - a little effort/time/money spent on preventing illness/injury costs much much much less than it costs to deal with a problem once it's struck.
 For example, buckling your seatbelt costs nothing compared to losing your life or the hospital bills should you survive a terrible car crash.

 "Honesty is the best policy" - the best course of action is to tell the truth.
 There are many times in medicine when a physician may recommend a treatment that unintentionally hurts the patient because the patient hid information from or misled the physician.
-For example, if a patient goes to the ER with chest pain and does not share that they use cocaine then the physician will likely prescribe a certain medication which should help the patient but in this case could kill them.
+For example, if a patient goes to the ER with chest pain and does not share that they use cocaine then the physician will likely prescribe a certain medication which should help the patient but, in this case, could kill them.
 We at Apple Tree Medicine thank you for your honesty and for trusting us with your personal information.
-Dr. Weeks may ask a ton of questions, sometimes seemingly odd ones, but every time she asks you something there's a reason for it and the goal is always so that she can do what's best for you.
+Dr. Weeks may ask a ton of questions, sometimes seemingly odd or very personal ones, but every time she asks you something there's a reason for it and the goal is always so that she can do what's best for you.
 Every time you answer Dr. Weeks' questions truthfully you arm her with the knowledge she needs to serve you to the fullest of her ability.